Slip and Fall Attorney

-Important evidence gathering steps to take after a slip and fall accident injury are as follows:
+Important evidence-gathering steps to take after a slip and fall accident injury are as follows:

-1. If you are on commercial property, make a report to the manager and get a copy of the report.
+If you are on commercial property, make a report to the manager and get a copy of the report.
 Most commercial properties should have their own form that you will need to complete.

-3. Take photographs of the dangerous condition that caused your slip and fall accident.
+Take photographs of the dangerous condition that caused your slip and fall accident.

-4. If there is a video recording of the slip and fall accident - Request that the video evidence not be destroyed, and Request a copy of the video.
+If there is a video recording of the slip and fall accident - Request that the video evidence not be destroyed, and Request a copy of the video.